datanav/docs/training/040_projects_and_infrastructure/020_Beginner.rst

 the current output values from your dev-node to your expected folder.
 You can than use diff functionallity in you version controll system to check differenses from previous expect values.
 If this is as you intended you can make this the new expected values by staging/commiting changes to expected to your project.
 If not you can revert to old expected files.

-?? example with bash, git and sesam-py:
+Example with bash, git and sesam-py:
 ::
     cd your-sesam-project
     git status